De mortuis nil nisi bonum

 Accolades of respect have been pouring in for his past contributions to the nation in his various positions and personal philantrophy.

-They took the attitude that as though when they die all the bad stuff they did gets forgotten or pushed aside and just cause someone is dead doesn't make them a bad person anymore.
+They took the attitude as though when someone die all the bad stuff done should be forgotten or pushed aside.
+Just cause someone is dead doesn't make them a bad person anymore.

 The tone of his You Tube statement to pay tribute to the late Daim reflected his sadness.